mftactical/mfsender/README.md

 ## 🚀 Quick Start
 1) Connect your controller
 - USB: plug your controller via USB.
 Default baud is 115200.
-- Ethernet: ensure you know the controller's IP and port (default GrblHAL telnet‑style ports are often 23 or device‑specific).
+- Ethernet: ensure you know the controller's IP and port (default Fluidnc telnet‑style ports are often 23 or device‑specific).

 2) Launch mfsender
 - On first launch, a setup dialog guides you to choose USB or Ethernet, pick the port, and confirm baud/IP/port.
 Save to connect.